-Given the suboptimal performance of the evaluated MLLMs on EgoPlan-Bench, we investigate enhancing the Egocentric Embodied Planning capabilities of MLLMs through instruction-tuning.
-Specifically, we construct an instruction-tuning dataset, EgoPlan-IT, to enable MLLMs to effectively learn embodied planning experience from real-world videos.
+Given the suboptimal performance of the evaluated MLLMs on EgoPlan-Val, we investigate enhancing the human-level planning capabilities of MLLMs through instruction-tuning.
+Specifically, we construct an instruction-tuning dataset, EgoPlan-IT, to align MLLMs with real-world needs of planning.
 In this section, we first describe the data preparation process in Sec. \ref{sec:data_preparation}.
-Then we introduce the framework of a baseline MLLM in Sec. \ref{sec:model_framework} and the training objectives in Sec. \ref{sec:training_objective}.
+Then we introduce the training objectives in Sec. \ref{sec:training_objective}.
 In Sec. \ref{sec:experiments}, we demonstrate the effectiveness of our data and instruction-tuning strategy through experiments.

-\subsection{Data Preparation}
+\subsection{\chenyi{Data Preparation}}

-\textbf{Construction of EgoPlan-IT.} Following the automatic data construction pipeline in Sec. \ref{sec:benchmark}, we additionally tailor an instruction dataset EgoPlan-IT, which contains 50K instruction-following pairs as shown in the bottom half of Figure \ref{fig:benchmark_overview} , for Egocentric Embodied Planning.
-To assess the robustness of our instruction tuning approach, we exclusively utilize video data from Epic-Kitchens \cite{Damen2022RESCALING} for the creation of this training set.
-This enables us to assess the performance of the enhanced model on both the in-domain (Epic-Kitchens) and out-of-domain (Ego4D) subsets of our evaluation data, which will be discussed in detail in Section \ref{sec:experiments}.
-For increasing the efficiency of the dataset construction, we do not include human annotations in this process.
+\textbf{Construction of EgoPlan-IT.} Following the pipeline in Sec. \ref{sec:benchmark}, we additionally tailor an instruction-tuning dataset EgoPlan-IT, which contains 50K QA pairs for human-level planning, as shown in the bottom half of Figure \ref{fig:benchmark_overview}.
+To assess the robustness of our instruction-tuning approach, we exclusively utilize videos from Epic-Kitchens \cite{Damen2022RESCALING} for the creation of this dataset.
+This allows us to assess the enhanced model's performance on both the in-domain (Epic-Kitchens) subset, comprising 2,432 samples from EgoPlan-Val, and the out-of-domain (Ego4D) subset, consisting of 923 samples from EgoPlan-Val.
+In order to increase the efficiency for constructing this dataset, we do not include human annotations in this process.

-\textbf{Auxiliary Data for Action Recognition.} To reduce the learning difficulty of the model, we also construct an auxiliary dataset for action recognition based on the visual inputs of the 50K training samples from EgoPlan-IT.
-For the example shown in the bottom half of Figure \ref{fig:benchmark_overview}, the instruction of the auxiliary sample would be a simple query for action recognition such as \textit{``Can you enumerate the actions in the video, describing each with a short verb-noun combination?''}, and the response is the concatenation of corresponding action narrations such as \textit{``Open yogurt, scoop yogurt, put yogurt on meat, put down yogurt.''}
+\textbf{Auxiliary Data for Action Recognition.} To reduce the learning difficulty for the model, we also construct an auxiliary dataset for action recognition based on the visual inputs of the 50K training samples from EgoPlan-IT.
+For example in the bottom half of Figure \ref{fig:benchmark_overview}, the instruction of the auxiliary sample would be a simple query \textit{``Can you enumerate the actions in the video, describing each with a short verb-noun combination?''}, and the response is the concatenation of corresponding action narrations such as \textit{``Open yogurt, scoop yogurt, put yogurt on meat, put down yogurt.''}

 \textbf{Increasing Instruction Diversity.} In order to increase the diversity of instructions, we also include an additional collection of 164K instruction data, which integrates the 150K image-instruction dataset from LLaVA \cite{liu2023visual_llava}, the 3K image-detail-description dataset from MiniGPT-4 \cite{zhu2023minigpt4} and the 11K video-instruction dataset from VideoChat \cite{li2023videochat}.